```{r include=FALSE}

 AIC(f); AIC(g)

 We will use the simpler model, which has the better (smaller) AIC.
-Check to PO assumption on time by comparing the simpler model’s AIC to the AIC from a fully PO model.
+Check the PO assumption on time by comparing the simpler model's AIC to the AIC from a fully PO model.

 h <- vglm(ordered(y) ~ yprev + lsp(day, 2) + age + sofa + tx,